 See our sixth form pages for more information.

 One of the strengths of the Performance Faculty is the huge number of extra-curricular activities available.
 Clubs include Football, Netball, Basketball, Rugby, Cross-Country, Badminton, Hockey, Table Tennis, Fitness, Tennis, Cricket, Athletics, Rounders, SPACE Dance Company and SPACE Cadets (our upper and lower school gifted and talented dance companies), KS3 Dance and Drama clubs, BTEC Dance Club, Pop Choir, Close Harmony Group, Drum Jam, Tech Crew, and many more throughout the year.

-Trips have included the chance to see Benedict Cumberbatch starring in Hamlet at the Barbican in London, trips to the National Theatre in London to see two new plays and a trip to see the New Wolsey Theatre’s pantomime of The Sword in the Stone.
+Trips in the past have included the chance to see Benedict Cumberbatch starring in Hamlet at the Barbican in London, trips to the National Theatre in London to see two new plays and a trip to see the New Wolsey Theatre’s pantomime of Cinderella.

-We also run a large number of trips to see West End musicals such as Bugsy Malone, Matilda, Wicked and The Sound of Music and trips to see professional sporting events such as England football matches at Wembley Stadium and trips to the Olympics in 2012.
+We also run a large number of trips to see West End musicals such as Matilda, Wicked and The School of Rock and trips to see professional sporting events such as England football matches at Wembley Stadium and trips to other major sporting events, such as the Olympics back in 2012.